savvytv/homeassistant/hass_projects/in_wall_multisensor/README.md

 Once Flashed and you have the dupont cables soldered, You need to glue the sensors in place.
 I used 5mm holes for the lux and temp sensors and 10.5mm for the mini PIR
 ![](images/2.jpeg)
-*In this image the temp sensor is the GY-SHT30-D SHT30 3.3V Digital Temperature and Humidity Sensor Module.
-The software setup uses the HTU21D Temperature Humidity Sensor.
-I have used both.
-Both work perfectly.*

 ### Step 4
 solder the wires to the D1 mini.